-We monitor our progress in preparing and putting into action our Local Plan.
-This is done through our annual monitoring report (AMR) which provides information on how the aims of the local development documents are being achieved.
+We monitor progress in preparing and putting into action our Local Plan through our annual monitoring report (AMR).
+It provides information on how the aims of the local development documents are being achieved.

-The report sets out the amount of new development and whether we are meeting the requirements which were set out in the Core Strategy.
+It also sets out the amount of new development and whether we are meeting the requirements set out in our Core Strategy.

 Annual monitoring reports

 We have five key tasks for our annual monitoring reports:

 - reviewing progress in preparing the local development documents

 - assessing how well these documents are being put into action